Last Updated on September 13, 2022 by Heally

 - Determine if you are qualified (with a doctor): Massachusetts residents can qualify for medical cannabis if they have a condition that seriously disrupts at least one “major life activity” that can be improved with cannabis.

 - Schedule a Doctor’s Consultation: Next, set up a clinical visit with a Massachusetts medical cannabis doctor.
-If they think medical marijuana (MMJ) is an appropriate treatment for you, they’ll provide you with a pin number (write it down!) to register for a medical card.
+If they think medical marijuana (MMJ) is an appropriate treatment for you, they’ll provide you with a pin number (write it down!) to register for a Mass MMJ card.

 - Register with the state of Massachusetts: Finally, bring your pin number, a valid ID such as a license or state ID, and a photo of yourself, go to the Mass Virtual Gateway and follow the instructions to fill out the form.

-Read on for detailed instructions and additional information on how to get a Massachusetts medical marijuana card.
+Read on for detailed instructions and additional information on how to get a medical card in MA and other frequently asked questions, like how much is a Massachusetts medical card.
+Please visit our blog to get up-to-date information on the latest news regarding cannabis laws and reforms.

-How to Get a Massachusetts Medical Marijuana Card in Three Steps
+How to Get a Medical Card in MA in Three Steps

 1. Determine if you are qualified